singularity-energy/open-grid-emissions/docs/docs/Methodology/Converting Gross to Net Generation.md

 Before calculating net generation, the conversion factors are filtered to remove any factors that would lead to anomalous net generation values being calculated.

+Based on analysis of historical data, the interquartile range of gross to net generation values is between 0.75 and 1.0, with an upper bound of approximately 1.25.

 The first filter removes factors that would lead to net generation values that significantly exceed the subplant’s nameplate capacity.
 In this case, the factor is filtered out if the 98th percentile of calculated hourly net generation values in a month exceed 125% of the subplant’s nameplate capacity.
 We use the 98th percentile instead of the maximum value to allow for a small handful of hours (approximately 14 hours in a 30-day month) to exceed the value.
 The use of the 125% exceedance threshold allows for the fact that a plant’s nameplate capacity can vary throughout the year and sometimes be exceeded, and the use of the 98th percentile prevents a small number of anomalous hours from causing the factor to be filtered out.

-The second filter removes factors that would lead to net generation values that are large negative numbers.
-Based on reported EIA-923 net generation data for 2020, the largest negative generation for a single generator in a month is about -19,000 MWh, which works out to about -25MW on average in each hour.
-Thus, we set our lower threshold value to -50MW, so that a factor is filtered out if the 2nd percentile of calculated hourly net generation values in a month is lower than -50MW.
-Negative 50MW is double the lowest average net generation value reported, and using the 2nd percentile instead of the minimum allows for a small number of hours to be anomalous.

-The third filter removes any ratios that are negative, since multiplying a negative ratio by gross generation would invert the shape of the hourly gross generation data.
+The second filter removes any ratios that are less than 0.75 (including negative ratios), since multiplying a negative ratio by gross generation would invert the shape of the hourly gross generation data.

-After these three filters have been applied for individual factors for each subplant-month, the pipeline removes all factors of a certain type for an entire plant if there are any missing factors for any subplant-month.
+After these filters have been applied for individual factors for each subplant-month, the pipeline removes all factors of a certain type for an entire plant if there are any missing factors for any subplant-month.
 For example, if a subplant ratio for a single month at a single subplant is filtered out, all subplant ratios for all other months and subplants at the same plant will also be removed.